 Inhale.
 Inhaling obligations is formalized in Fig. 7. $Inhale{obl}(o, n, m, P)$ inhales n obligations (or -n credits, if n is negative) for o with measure m.
 The operation records the measures of inhaled obligations in map P. If there are multiple obligations for o, we abstract their measures by storing their minimum.
-This is achieved by using the meet of the measure lattice.
-We treat the inhale operation as a parameterized macro such that updates to P modify the argument map at the call site.
+This is achieved by using the meet \sqcap of the measure lattice.
+We treat the inhale operation as a parameterized macro such that updates to P modify the argument map at the call site (that is, P behaves like an in-out parameter).
 We will record measures only in the prestates of method executions and loop iterations; in all other cases, we will pass a dummy map for P.